2gatherproject/decentralized-social-apps-guide/README.md

 * [Bitcoin blockchain](https://bitcoin.org/en/)
 * [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent)
 * [CACAO](https://github.com/ceramicnetwork/cacao) - Chain-agnostic Object Capabilities (OCAP), created using EIP-4361 (or similar for other blockchains), as an [IPLD](https://github.com/ipld/ipld) object.
 Can work on content addressable storage like IPFS.
-* [CJDNS](https://github.com/cjdelisle/cjdns) - Encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing
 * [Dat](https://www.datprotocol.com/) - A mutable, identity addressed file/data sharing protocol
 * [DIDComm](https://github.com/decentralized-identity/didcomm-messaging) - The purpose of DIDComm Messaging is to provide a secure, private communication methodology built atop the decentralized design of DIDs (see below).
 Intended to work over any transport.
 * [Enigma](https://enigma.co/) - Secure "secret contract" protocol extended from Ethereum.
 Founders of [Secret Network](https://scrt.network/)
 * [Ethereum blockchain](https://www.ethereum.org/)
 * [Farcaster](https://github.com/farcasterxyz/protocol) - Farcaster is a community-created protocol for building decentralized social applications.
 Developers can use Farcaster to build new, decentralized social networks, letting the protocol deal with the hard problems of managing user identities and data.
 Users can create a new account that they control and sign up to use any of these applications.
 Users are always in control of their data and identity and can switch freely between applications.
 * [Fluid Framework](https://fluidframework.com/docs/) - for managing state for collaborative decentralized apps.
 Requires servers for operation.
-* [GNU:Net](https://gnunet.org/en/) - Private, decentralized networking stack with file sharing, messaging, etc. layers.
-An official GNU project.
 * [Gun](https://github.com/amark/gun) - P2P CRDT protocol implementation
 * [Holochain](https://holochain.org/)
 * [Hyperswarm](https://github.com/hyperswarm/hyperswarm) - A distributed networking stack for connecting peers.
 * [Lens Protocol](https://www.lens.xyz/) - Lens Protocol is a composable and decentralized social graph, ready for you to build on so you can focus on creating a great experience, not scaling your users.
 Built on Polygon/Ethereum chains.
-* [LibP2P](https://libp2p.io/) - A decentralized networking stack and library modularized out of The IPFS Project, and bundled separately for other tools to use
 * [IPFS](https://ipfs.io/) - An immutable, content addressed file/data sharing protocol. libp2p based
 * [Mina Protocol](https://github.com/MinaProtocol/mina) - Mina is a new cryptocurrency with a constant size blockchain, improving scaling while maintaining decentralization and security (Javascript/Browser)
 * [MPL](https://github.com/automerge/mpl) - Using Automerge and WebRTC